yhagio/tutorialedge.net/content/course/python.md

 image = "logo-python.png"
 +++

+> This course was built using Python 3.6.
+However some of the concepts will be applicable to earlier or later versions of Python.

 Python is without a doubt one of the best languages to learn if you are interested in programming.
 It's syntax is simpler to follow than say, that of say C or C++ for those with minimal programming experience and it's range of supporting libraries make it incredibly powerful if you want to do complex things like data science.

 ## Beginner Tutorials

+In this section we'll look at some of the basics of the Python programming language.

 <div class="row">
     <div class="col l6">